-March is Women's History Month and the perfect time to recognize women veterans who have played an important role in our nation's history.
+March is Women's History Month and the perfect time to recognize female veterans who have played an important role in our nation's history.
 Not only did they set the stage for future generations who wanted to serve their country, like me, but proved that women could be as resilient and inspiring as men in times of conflict.

 Here's a look at just a few of these women who voluntarily put themselves in harm's way -- many suffering life-altering disabilities and illnesses or giving the ultimate sacrifice -- to protect our way of life.